telophasehq/tangent/README.md

 Unlike typical ETL or log shippers, Tangent makes it easy to transform data using WASM.
 Each transform runs in a lightweight sandbox with near-native speed and full language flexibility — no DSLs, no vendor-locked runtimes.

 Tangent ships with everything you need to develop, test, and benchmark your own transforms:
-* `tangent scaffold` – generate a plugin boilerplate in Go or Python
+* `tangent plugin scaffold` – generate a plugin boilerplate in Go or Python
-* `tangent compile-wasm` – compile to a .wasm component
+* `tangent plugin compile` – compile wasm plugin
-* `tangent test` – validate correctness of transformations
+* `tangent plugin test` – run plugin tests
 * `tangent bench` – measure throughput and latency before deploying
 * `tangent run` – to start the tangent runtime